makarandhinge/Video-Streaming-Web/README.md

 # Video Streaming Web App

-Your video streaming app allows users to upload and save video files along with their metadata.
-It then processes these videos into HLS format using FFmpeg for smooth streaming.
-The app also enables retrieval of video metadata and handles errors that may arise during video processing, ensuring seamless operation.
+This app lets you upload, store, and stream your videos seamlessly.
+It's built with a modern tech stack and designed for easy setup and use.

+**Here's what it does:**

+* **Upload and Manage:** Easily upload your video files and their details (title, description, etc.).
+* **HLS Streaming:**  Converts your videos into HLS format using FFmpeg for smooth playback on any device.
+* **Efficient Retrieval:** Quickly access and retrieve your stored video metadata.
+* **Robust Error Handling:**  Ensures a reliable experience by gracefully handling any video processing errors.

 ## Tech Stack

-**Client:** React JS, Tailwind CSS
+* **Frontend:** React JS, Tailwind CSS (for a sleek and responsive user interface)

-**Server:** Spring Boot, MySql | Postgresql
+* **Backend:** Spring Boot (for a robust and scalable backend), MySQL/PostgreSQL (for reliable data storage)

 ## Run Locally